vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 150 commits since the previous release, including 64 fixes.
+More than 155 commits since the previous release, including 68 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Wed Mar  2 02:18:57 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Thu Mar  3 02:21:02 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER